Abstract

 The principles embodied in the styles, theories, or philosophies of the art of ancient Greece and Rome.

-The technique and resulting work of art in which fragments of paper and other materials are arranged and glued to a supporting surface.
+Derived from the French verb coller, meaning “to glue,” collage refers to both the technique and the resulting work of art in which fragments of paper and other materials are arranged and glued or otherwise affixed to a supporting surface.

 The perceived hue of an object, produced by the manner in which it reflects or emits light into the eye.
 Also, a substance, such as a dye, pigment, or paint, that imparts a hue.